-- 1. The College's Risk Management Policy was approved by the Board in July 2002.
+The College's Risk Management Policy was approved by the Board in July 2002.
 It is reviewed regularly and was reviewed, amended and approved by the Board in May 2016 in line with a recommendation arising from the Board's assurance mapping exercise undertaken in 2014/15.
-The policy documents include the risk management structure, roles and responsibilities and the Risk registers. - 2.
+It was further amended in 2018/19 to incorporate minor recommendations arising from an internal audit.
+The policy documents include the risk management structure, roles and responsibilities and the Risk registers.

 The chair of Audit Committee attends the Risk Management Group meetings.
-In addition, all members of the Board receive all paperwork relating to Risk Management Group meetings, including the updated Risk Register and Action Plan. - 3.
+In addition, all members of the Board receive all paperwork relating to Risk Management Group meetings, including the updated Risk Register and Action Plan.

 Internal Audit plans are based on risks identified in the Risk register.
-Internal audit examined risk management procedures in 2017-18 and judged that they were robust and operating in practice, making only small suggestions relating to updating of documents and review of processes.
+Internal audit examined risk management procedures in 2018-19 and judged that they were robust and operating in practice, making only small suggestions relating to updating of documents and review of processes.